justinnhli/dynamic-fok-paper/outline.md

     * FOK is a part of a complex metamemory monitoring system
     * it could be part of search strategy selection and search termination (taken from situating within a... section)
 [Nelson2008TowardsARational]: https://justinnhli.com/papers/n/Nelson2008TowardsARational.pdf
+    * FOK of information is similar to the judgements about experiments discussed in the paper
+    * these judgements about the usefulness of the information are able to be made once 1) the usefulness of each answer is quantified and 2) each answer is weighted based on the question's usefulness
 [Salvucci2015EndowingACognitive]: https://justinnhli.com/papers/s/Salvucci2015EndowingACognitive.pdf
+    * even with a huge amount of knowledge, an agent can efficiently find information
+    * (need to read more into how this was done so quickly in the paper/ what metamemory processes aided search)
 [Schreiber1998TheRelationBetween]: https://justinnhli.com/papers/s/Schreiber1998TheRelationBetween.pdf
     * FOK should be inversely related to cue set size
     * larger set sizes decrease FOK due to automatic, activation-based responses
 [Schwartz2011TipOfThe]: https://justinnhli.com/papers/s/Schwartz2011TipOfThe.pdf
+    * heuristic-metacognitive view!
+        * "retrieved semantic, syntactic, and phonological information combines with other related information to inform a metacognitive monitor that retrieval of the word is likely" (740)
 [Schwartz2014ContextualInformationInfluences]: https://justinnhli.com/papers/s/Schwartz2014ContextualInformationInfluences.pdf
     * magnitude of FOK is greater when more contextual information is given
 [Sharma2016ControllingSearchIn]: https://justinnhli.com/papers/s/Sharma2016ControllingSearchIn.pdf
+    * agent uses decision trees (to lead search in the "right" direction) and statistical regression (to esitmate number of possible answers) for more efficient search of large knowledge bases
 [Widner1996TheEffectsOf]: https://justinnhli.com/papers/w/Widner1996TheEffectsOf.pdf
     * for participants told that questions would be difficult to answer, frequency of reported TOTs decreased
     * demand characteristics had no effect on the frequency of reported FOKs or the accuracy of TOTs or FOKs